Definition of Colon Cancer

-Follow-up is very important after surgery and usually includes the following testing modalities: Stool guaiac test, CT scan of abdomen and pelvis, X-ray of the chest, colonoscopy and periodic monitoring of CEA levels.
-Roughly, 90 % of recurrences occur within a time period of three years after surgery.
+Follow-up is very important after surgery and usually includes the following testing modalities: Stool guaiac test, a CT scan of abdomen and pelvis, an X-ray of the chest, a colonoscopy and periodic monitoring of CEA levels.
+Roughly, 90% of recurrences occur within a time period of three years after surgery.

 Prognosis of Colon Cancer

-Five year survival rate of colorectal cancer in the United States is 65 %, but varies considerably depending on the stage of the disease.
+A five year survival rate of colorectal cancer in the United States is 65%, but varies considerably depending on the stage of the disease.

-Survival rate is also lower for black patients relative to white patients even when they undergo similar resection procedures at stage II and stage III disease.
-Studies have also shown that body mass index prior to diagnosis is an important predictor of survival whereas BMI after diagnosis is not.
+Survival rate is also lower for black patients relative to white patients even when they undergo similar resection procedures at stage II and stage III of the disease.
+Studies have also shown that body mass index, prior to diagnosis, is an important predictor of survival, whereas BMI after diagnosis is not.